Snowflake-Labs/emerging-solutions-toolbox/framework-forecast-model-builder/README.md

 -----------------------------------------------

 ## Support Notice

 All sample code is provided for reference purposes only.
-Please note that this code is provided “AS IS” and without warranty.
-Snowflake will not offer any support for use of the sample code.
+Please note that this code is provided `as is` and without warranty.
+Snowflake will not offer any support for the use of the sample code.
+The purpose of the code is to provide customers with easy access to innovative ideas that have been built to accelerate customers' adoption of key Snowflake features.
+We certainly look for customers' feedback on these solutions and will be updating features, fixing bugs, and releasing new solutions on a regular basis.

 Copyright (c) 2025 Snowflake Inc. All Rights Reserved.

+## Tagging

-Please see TAGGING.md for details on object comments.
+Please see `TAGGING.md` for details on object comments.